Is Motivational Interviewing for you?

 - Advance in MI skills with a focus on reducing client resistance to changing behavior.

 Advanced Trainings and Train the Trainer Workshops (1-2 days)

 This workshop is designed for those who have had at least two days of MI training, and more advanced proficiency in using MI.
 It is an opportunity for more intense practice of MI exercise and feedback.

 - Develop a personal plan for practicing and incorporating the primary skills and strategies of MI into counseling practice using MITI 4.2.1 coding.

-- Coding of video and audio tapes for OARS, partnership, empathy, softening sustain talk and cultivating change talk
+- Coding of video and audio tapes for OARS, and Globals (partnership, empathy, softening sustain talk and cultivating change talk).

 Coding and Coaching

 Advancing your skills in Motivational Interviewing means you will want to submit a tape of a client you’ve worked with for coding.
 If you are interested in this service, email Susan for more details.
 A 20-minute coding can be submitted and coded with the MITI 4.2.1 coding standards for fidelity in MI.
 In addition, a coaching session associated with your tape can be arranged.